Advanced

-Persisted relvars in the same directory are known as a schema.
-They can be queried together and any modifications are first checked against constraints in the schema's
+Persisted relvars in the same directory form a schema.
+They can be queried together and any modifications are first checked against constraints in the schema's $constraint relvar.

 When Ra is started, the current directory becomes the current schema.
 This means the directory is used for persistent relvar storage.
 No other process should access the directory while Ra is running.